jayenliao/Optimization-DE-PSO-FA/README.md

 ```
 python3 main.py -a 'DE'
+python3 main.py -a 'DE' -t 100        # Run 100 times
+python3 main.py -a 'DE' --N_DE 500    # Initalize 500 points
 python3 main.py -a 'DE' 'PSO' 'FA'
 python3 exp_N.py -a 'DE' 'PSO'        # Only DE would be trained
 python3 exp_N.py -a 'FA' 'PSO'        # Only FA would be trained
 python3 exp_N.py -a 'PSO'
 python3 exp_N.py -a 'FA' -t 50 --exp_N 300 400 500
 ```